AnomalyMatch: Discovering Rare Objects of Interest with Semi-supervised and Active Learning: Introduction

 However, it is desirable to utilise the known anomalies, even if few, or annotated non-anomalous data when training a model.
 In many non-astronomical contexts, this has been achieved through semi-supervised learning techniques such as \texttt{MSMatch} \citep{Gomez2021MSMatch}, derived from the well-used \texttt{FixMatch} method \citep{sohn2020fixmatch}.
 These frameworks combine both supervised and unsupervised methods to learn about the data. \texttt{MSMatch} was able to achieve accuracy competitive with supervised methods on scene classification of satellite imagery with as few as five labelled examples per class while utilising thousands of unlabelled images.

-Another approach, combining classical feature space exploration with an element of user-in-the-loop active learning, is \texttt{Astronomaly} \citep{Lochner2021Astronomaly}.
+Another approach, combining classical feature space exploration with an element of user-in-the-loop active learning, is that of \texttt{Astronomaly} \citep{Lochner2021Astronomaly}.
 This algorithm successfully leverages the features of galaxies to break down datasets into different classes, which can then be directed by a user to identify objects of interest. \texttt{Astronomaly} was successfully benchmarked on the Galaxy Zoo: The Galaxy Challenge dataset, a soft label dataset derived from the Galaxy Zoo 2 \citep{2013MNRAS.435.2835W} campaign.
 They found they were able to recover `Odd' galaxies from a larger dataset with no pre-existing labelled data of the objects.

-This work showed that real-world anomaly detection workflows often benefit from directly incorporating human expertise via active learning and user-in-the-loop approaches~\citep{settles2009active}.
-Such a framework allows iterative model refinement through user interaction, crucially exploiting expert domain knowledge to identify the most valuable anomalies from a scientific perspective.
-Thus, combining a semi-supervised method - leveraging labelled and unlabelled data - with a user-in-the-loop workflow appears to be key for furthering anomaly detection methods in astronomy.
+This approach was further developed in \texttt{Astronomaly: Prot\'eg\'e} \citep[][]{2025AJ....169..121L}, which introduced an additional self-supervised component to the original pipeline.
+This extension combines feature representations extracted by the self-supervised model with a recommendation system to a user who can then explore the feature space.
+This combination of a self-supervised approach with active learning facilitates the efficient search for desired anomalies on datasets of up to millions of galaxies.